zeromq/libcurve/README.txt

 .set GIT=https://github.com/imatix/clab
 .sub 0MQ=ØMQ

-# CLab - experimental C classes
+# CLAB - experimental C classes

-CLab (libclab) is an experimental space for classes that are interesting but not yet useful.
-Classes that prove themselves useful are moved into the CZMQ library for general use.
-While CZMQ is generally "stable", CLab is generally "experimental".
+CLAB (libclab) is an experimental space that provides an incubator for CZMQ, the high-level C binding for 0MQ applications.
+While CZMQ is generally "stable", CLAB is always "experimental".
+CLAB classes that prove useful may be moved into CZMQ.
+CLAB classes that prove useless may be deleted.
+The CLAB API is never considered stable and may change without notice.

 ## Ownership and License

-CLab's contributors are listed in the AUTHORS file.
+CLAB's contributors are listed in the AUTHORS file.
 It is held by the ZeroMQ organization at github.com.
-The authors of Clab grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
+The authors of CLAB grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER` in this directory.

 ## Contributing

-Clab uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
+CLAB uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.

-Clab uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.
+CLAB uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.

-To report an issue, use the [Clab issue tracker]($(GIT)/issues) at github.com.
+To report an issue, use the [CLAB issue tracker]($(GIT)/issues) at github.com.

 ## Building and Installing

-Clab uses autotools for packaging.
+CLAB uses autotools for packaging.
 To build from git (all example commands are for Linux):

     git clone git://github.com/imatix/clab.git
     cd clab